bline/Recursive-Collapse-Cosmology/00_Recursive_Cosmogenesis.md

 * **Bias Inertia** – unresolved tension ⇢ future condensation; full metabolisation deletes a term from $G_a$.
 * **Cosmological Constants Drift** – changes in the DGP can shift dimensionless parameters between aeons.
 * **Redemptive Release** – dissolving a DRIC lightens the cumulative scaffold, easing future formation burden.
+* **Statistical Flattening** — When a fold's reassertion pressure $R$ drops below a critical threshold across all resolution axes, its contribution to $G_a$ is deleted, and the system returns to the natural statistical state: an uncurved, bias-silent configuration of the Field.
+This defines true metabolization.

 ### 5.1 • Pre‑Condensation Observables — Ghost/Dream Lensing

 Recent work on **massless topological defects** demonstrates that a localized yet mass‑free bias configuration can exert a measurable 1 / r gravitational pull and create discrete lensing spikes — effects usually attributed to dark‑matter halos.
-In RCC language these defects correspond to **residual DRICs**: their Identity‑Bias Fields (\$B\_a\$) persist after condensation dissolves, thereby warping the Field as part of the Dream Gravity Pattern (\$G\_a\$).
+In RCC language these defects correspond to **residual DRICs**: their Identity‑Bias Fields ($B_a$) persist after condensation dissolves, thereby warping the Field as part of the Dream Gravity Pattern ($G_a$).

 Key observational handles: